 Who are we?

-Through grass roots efforts, promotion of science and knowledge as well as active engagement with policymakers, The Association for a Safer Drug Policies works to change harmful drug policies.
+Through grassroots efforts, promotion of science and knowledge, as well as active engagement with policymakers, The Association for Safer Drug Policies, works to change harmful drug policies.

 Nobody get well through punishment

 We want to move the responsibility for dealing with problematic drugs use to being seen as a health issue.
-In this way people who use drug can get the help they need, without fear of punishment or other sanctions.
+In this way, people who use drugs can get the help they need, without fear of punishment or other sanctions.
 Criminalizing people who use drugs only serve to stigmatize and marginalize vulnerable youth increasing the risk of both drug addiction and criminal behavior.

 The current focus on punitive enforcement creates obstacles to proven harm reduction measures, such as testing the purity and contents of drugs, distribution of clean injecting equipment, and pragmatic risk education on drugs.
 The Association for Safer Drug Policies works to bring experience from countries like Portugal and the Czech Republic, where less punitive approaches have yielded much better results to the forefront of the international policy debate.

 Medical treatment is safer than the street pharmacy